- See a full list of publications

 - Explore connections, collaborators, related work and more

-Leo McCann is Professor of Management at the York Management School.
+Leo McCann is Professor of Management at the School for Business and Society.

 Joining York in September 2018, he previously worked at the University of Manchester and at Cardiff University.
 His academic background is in the disciplines of sociology and history.
 His teaching and research is interdisciplinary in nature, exploring the complexities and contradictions of management, work, and globalization through qualitative inquiry in contemporary and historical contexts.